-Brazil – home to one of the world’s greatest football teams – is a fantastic place to volunteer as a sports coach.
-Teach football, rugby or athletics in Brazil and volunteer at a youth center in São Paulo.
+Brazil is a fantastic place to volunteer as a sports coach.
+Home to one of the world’s greatest football teams, there is a lot of enthusiasm among young people to learn and practice sports.
+Teach football, rugby or athletics at a youth centre in São Paulo.

 Duration: 3 weeks minimum